 Buying a diamond usually marks a truly special occasion.
 However, the process of buying a diamond can also create feelings of confusion and anxiety due to the amount of money and research required.
 When buying a diamond, consumer education is vital to understanding your upcoming diamond purchase.
 Do you really want the cheapest or do you want the best value?
 Be sure you are dealing with someone who knows the difference.
 Along with having a huge selection of quality diamonds to choose from, David Mann Jewelers are experts in grading and evaluating diamonds.
-You can Click Here to search our inventory of loose diamonds or click on the Diamond Search link at the top of the page.

 David Mann Jewelers has compiled some essential information to give you a basic understanding of diamonds, and the characteristics that affect their beauty and value.
 The first thing you should consider when you begin shopping for your perfect diamond is to determine your budget.
 Everyone's needs are different when it come to balancing cost and quality and you should know approximately how much you would like to spend and what the “absolute maximum” amount of money you can afford when making your diamond purchase.